 Applications for the Neighbourhood Keepers programme will open on Monday 7th September 2020.

 Learn more about the Neighbourhood Keepers programme by attending our virtual online Meet the Funder Event on Tuesday 8th September 2020 at 2pm.
 Register for the event here.

 There is no maximum number of times you can apply to the fund, but please be aware that, in the interests of fairness, the panel will take the overall amount of funding awarded to individuals or organisations into consideration when assessing further bids.

-If encouraged to apply, complete the online application form below, providing detailed information on your project, by 5pm on Monday 17 February 2020.
+If encouraged to apply, complete the online application form below, providing detailed information on your project, when the next round of funding opens.